 Our relationship with ‘it’ is going wrong but despite all that, money is entering our psyche and is being discussed more and more.
 New town currencies are being established such as the Kingston Pound and although the headlines have been stolen by Bitcoin, the issue of money is impacting us close to home and on our high streets.
 According to Professor of Sociology at the LSE Nigel Dodd, this has resulted in more and more non financial persons taking an interest in money.
 We need more people to join the debate but

 the reality is that people are generally scared to join in the discussion about money, feeling inadequate and not qualified to talk about it.
 Why?
 After all, the lack of a Bachelors Degree in Meteorology or Biology does not prevent us expressing a view on global warming does it?
 So why are we so scared to discuss money?
-One explanation is that in order for non academic people to join the conversation we need to explain money that is more accessible.
-In other words we need to lose the jargon or at least replace it with jargon that we have some knowledge about.
+One explanation is that in order for non academic people to join the conversation we need to explain money in a way that is easier to digest.
+This does not mean we need to patronise the readers of this article.
+That said, we need to lose the jargon or at least replace it with jargon that we have some knowledge about.
 We need an explanation of money that is easier to digest than classical ‘economic theory’.
 Another explanation of why we are scared to discuss money is that our experience with it is generally bad. http://kingstonpound.org/the-latest-from-the-project/our-relationship-with-money/

 Who invented money?